CPK Insurance

 Our Recommendation for Kansas

 For Kansas buyers, I would treat storm exposure as the starting point, not an afterthought.
 The state’s very high tornado, hailstorm, and severe storm risk means you should read the building, roof, and deductible language before you compare premium alone.
-Make sure the quote matches whether you own or lease the space, and do not assume the landlord’s policy protects your inventory, equipment, or income.
+Make sure the quote matches whether you own or lease the space, and do not assume the landlord’s policy can help protect against covered losses to your inventory, equipment, or income.
 Ask specifically about replacement cost, business income coverage in Kansas, equipment breakdown coverage in Kansas, and ordinance or law coverage in Kansas so the policy matches how a real loss would unfold.
 If your business is in a higher-exposure area or has older building components, get a quote early and compare more than one carrier.
 The best fit is usually the policy that gives you enough recovery power after a covered loss, not just the lowest monthly number.

 FAQ